null

 Cricket Care Sheet

-Crickets (Acheta domesticus) are insects with distant relations to the grasshopper, and are found almost all over the world!
-Crickets can range in size, but a Fluker cricket can get up to an inch in length.
-These insects are an excellent source of protein and are very easily “gut-loaded” with calcium and other important vitamins for your pets, just check out our cricket analysis:
+Crickets can vary in size, but a Fluker house cricket can get up to an inch in length, from head to thorax or what we would like to say, “head to butt”.
+These insects are an excellent source of protein and are very easily “gut-loaded” with calcium and other important vitamins for your pets.

 A bulk of one thousand adult crickets will require at least a 10-gallon aquarium.
 Suitable substrates for your crickets' home include egg crates and orchid bark.
 You should also provide dark places for hiding.
 It is important to clean the cage out at least once a week, or between cricket shipments.